 - readme files (GitHub repositories)

-John Gruber and Aaron Swartz created Markdown in 2004 as a markup language that is readable and appealing to human readers in its source code form.
+John Gruber and Aaron Swartz created the markup language in 2004, with the goal of creating something that is readable and appealing to human readers in its source code form.
 The result: it generally improves the readability of your plain text instead of worsening it.
-However, it can also be converted to other formats, like HTML, PDF, or RTF, because of the used conventions.
+With the added benefit that we can also convert Markdown to other formats, like HTML, PDF, or RTF, thanks to the used conventions.

-Markdown’s main inspiration was the existing convention for marking up plain text in e-mail, although it also draws from earlier markup languages like reStructuredText.
+The main inspiration for its syntax was the existing convention for marking up plain text in e-mail, although it also draws from earlier markup languages like reStructuredText.